Abdallah163/Abdallah163/README.md

-- 👋 Hi, I’m @Abdallah163
+- 👋 Hi, I’m @Abdallah
-- 👀 I’m interested in JS
+- 👀 I’m interested in JS stack
-- 🌱 I’m currently LEARNING JS
+- 🌱 I’m currently LEARNING python & R for Data analysis roadmap
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mern stack projects
-- 📫 How to reach me ...
+- 📫 How to reach me in http://abdallah163.online/ && https://twitter.com/abdallahfive87 && https://www.linkedin.com/in/abdallah-mohamed87

 <!---
 Abdallah163/Abdallah163 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.